-Open Boys (4 minutes)

-▶ Open Girls and Intermediate Boys and Girls (3 minutes)

-Junior Boys and Girls (3 minutes)

-Minimus Boys and Girls (2 minutes)

-Tadpole Boys and Girls (2 minutes)

-Beanies Boys and Girls (2 minutes)

-48. WALKING

-- a.
-If a competitor is seen to be walking on the bottom of the pool, the Judge shall deduct from the distance covered by that competitor an amount equal to the distance they estimate the competitor walked instead of swam. - b.
+- Open Boys (4 minutes) 285 metres - Open Girls and Intermediate Boys and Girls (3 minutes) 225 metres - Junior Boys and Girls (3 minutes) 185 metres - Minimus Boys and Girls (2 minutes) 125 metres - Tadpole Boys and Girls (2 minutes) 125 metres - Beanies Boys and Cirls (2 minutes) 125 metres a.
+If a competitor is seen to be walking on the bottom of the pool, the Judge shall deduct from the distance covered by that competitor an amount equal to the distance they estimate the competitor walked instead of swam.

+46. WALKING

+b.
 There is nothing to prevent a competitor who, for any reason, leaves the pool, re-entering and continuing their swim provided they are within the time and starts again from the point at which they left off.

-49. FORBIDDEN SUBSTANCES
+47. FORBIDDEN SUBSTANCES